Jurdio/medichain-backend/README.md

-# 🩺 MediCert Admin

-**MediCert Admin** is a web-based admin panel for medical professionals to issue and verify blockchain-protected medical certificates as NFTs.
-It is part of the MediCert ecosystem — a decentralized medical documentation platform built on trust, transparency, and modern Web3 infrastructure.
+# 🧬 MediChain Backend

+**MediChain Backend** is the core API service that powers the MediCert ecosystem — enabling doctors to securely issue, verify, and mint NFT-based medical certificates.

+This backend handles certificate creation, metadata storage, PDF hashing, user authentication (WIP), and blockchain minting operations.

 ---

 ## 🔗 Related Repositories

 Part of the **MediCert** ecosystem: